sysgears/mochapack/docs/installation/cli-usage.md

 ### --watch

-Starts mocha-webpack in watch mode and compiles & run your tests automatically when a file change occur.
+Starts mochapack in watch mode and compiles & run your tests automatically when a file change occur.
-Unlike mocha, mocha-webpack analyzes your dependency graph and run only those test files that were affected by this file change.
+Unlike mocha, mochapack analyzes your dependency graph and run only those test files that were affected by this file change.